brittmoni/aws-bootcamp-cruddr-2023/journal/week1.md

 On the backend, for the Notifications page, I had to build notfications_activities.py and update app.py so that the correct backend endpoint will be reached when the user selects Notifications on the UI.

-The last thing that I did was update the docker-compose.yml file to include a DynamoDB Local container and a Postgres container.
-At the moment, no data is being stored in these containers but I was able to verify that they are being loaded when executing the 'Compose Up' command.
+The last thing that I did was update the docker-compose.yml file to launch a DynamoDB Local container and a Postgres container.
+At the moment, no data is being sent to or stored in these containers but I was able to verify that they are being loaded when executing the 'Compose Up' command.

 ![Docker Container Builds and Ports](./screenshots/week1/Docker_Ports.png)